 Why you should receive the flu jab

-Every autumn, health bodies around the UK drive campaigns to encourage more people to receive the flu vaccine.
+Every autumn, adults (and some children) in the UK are encouraged to get the flu vaccine.
 Not only does influenza cause hundreds of thousands of death around the globe each year, but it also impacts the economy by forcing people to take sick days.

 The flu vaccine is very easy to access, however, it continues to be a serious health risk for certain at risk groups.
 Additionally, people may be exposing themselves to the virus unnecessarily through contact with unvaccinated people.